shortthefomo/Xahau-Dev-Contest/contest_submissions/shortthefomo-issuer-bridge/README.md

 ## Evernode Bridge
 This Evernode Contracts job is to facilitate the moving of tokens from one network to another this example is using XRPL and XAHAU, however othe networks that can issue tokens could be substituted.

-This is not a deployable contract into the network at this point as it is still far to rudementory at this stage.
+This is not a deployable contract into the network at this point as it is still far to rudimentary at this stage.
 You will need to install hpdevkit https://docs.evernode.org/en/latest/sdk/hotpocket/hpdevkit/overview.html

 ### Installation
-First one needs to update the keys used in the srouce code in evernode-bridge in the files issuer.js and bridge.js to those you used and created for the hook.
+First one needs to update the keys used in the source code in evernode-bridge in the files issuer.js and bridge.js to those you used and created for the hook.
 We are using the fact that a users rAddress is the same on both networks here (complicates other networks).

 Next in that project folder run
 ```